|

 docking bay aboard the Elite destroyer.

-161. Once the Elite destroyer was under
+161. Once the Elite destroyer was fully under

 prisoner.